IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 The __detail level__ can be configured globally, and also per-trace, by referring to a particular __tracer name__.

-#### Decide on more direct interface to EKG metrics

-> One problem with the `asMetrics` interface, is that it forces an intermediate representation on the metrics flow -- an it also doesn't express all possibilities that EKG store provides.

 ### Detail level